Thursday, August 8, 2024

 boiling grey cauldrons

-fast as galleys on oars of electricity,
+fast as galleys on oars electric,

 the fearsome force of waves to erupt.